VSB-code/1.Cgpa_Calculator/README.md

 # 1.Cgpa_Calculator
-this project is calculate cgpa
+This is calculate CGPA of students in this project we use oops concept